keyboardturner/WoWMapUprezClassic/README.md

 <!-- BFA → Shadowlands Patch: link -->
 <!-- Only install this if you are updating from patch 8.3.0 to 9.0.n -->

-Current size estimate of project: nGB
+Current size estimate of project: 1.63GB

 Download at your own risk.